There are only a handful of golf courses in America that manage to tickle my fancy quite like Old Town Club in Winston Salem, North Carolina does.

 Hole #11 - Par 3, 216 yards

 The 3rd par 3 at Old Town Club is without a doubt the best of the bunch.
 At 216 yards it’s a challenging shot with a green located directly alongside Silas Creek.
-A bunker on the right challenges those looking for an easy bailout.
+A bunker on the left challenges those looking for an easy bailout.
 The 11th hole beckons to you.
 It is time to step up and hit your finest shot of the day.

 Hole #12 Par 4, 451 yards